 If the applicant is not a current owner occupier and has formerly owned a property within the last five years, the applicant will be asked to provide evidence of the sale and details of any capital receipt arising from the sale.
-If the applicant subsequently disposed of any capital receipt without making adequate housing arrangements then the applicant will be deemed not the qualify form Bucks Home Choice (unless the applicant falls into one of the statutory Reasonable Preference categories (see Appendix 3) and is not deemed to be a non-qualifying person under clause 2.3A(b)
+If the applicant subsequently disposed of any capital receipt without making adequate housing arrangements then the applicant will be deemed not the qualify for Bucks Home Choice (unless the applicant falls into one of the statutory Reasonable Preference categories (see Appendix 3) and is not deemed to be a non-qualifying person under clause 2.3A(b)

-An applicant has previously purchased a property under the statutory Right to Buy or Right to Acquire schemes will be deemed not to qualify for Bucks Home Choice (unless the applicant falls into one of the statutory Reasonable Preference categories (see Appendix 3) and is not deemed to be a non-qualifying person under clause 2.3A(b)
+An applicant has previously purchased a property under the statutory Right to Buy or Right to Acquire schemes will be deemed not to qualify for Bucks Home Choice (unless the applicant falls into one of the statutory Reasonable Preference categories (see Appendix 3) and is not deemed to be a nonqualifying person under clause 2.3A(b))

-2.3.5 Rent Arrears and housing related debt
+2.3.5 Rent Arrears

-a) An applicant who has been evicted from a previous tenancy on the grounds of rent arrears or housing related debt within the five year period preceding the date of application (or who voluntarily surrendered a tenancy in advance of a warrant for possession being executed on rent arrears or housing related debt grounds) will not be a qualifying person for Bucks Home Choice unless the arrears or debt have been cleared in full or the applicant falls into one of the statutory Reasonable Preference categories (see Appendix 3) and is not deemed to be a non-qualifying person under clause 2.3A(b).

-b) Where an applicant or a member of his household owes rent arrears or housing related debt to a current or former landlord, at the time of the application or at any period during the application they will be placed in a Band E until such times as they provided evidence that the arrears or debt have been cleared.
+- a) An applicant who has been evicted from a previous tenancy on the grounds of rent arrears within the five year period preceding the date of application (or who voluntarily surrendered a tenancy in advance of a warrant for possession being executed on rent arrears grounds) will not be a qualifying person for Bucks Home Choice unless the arrears have been cleared in full or the applicant falls into one of the statutory Reasonable Preference categories (see Appendix 3) and is not deemed to be a non-qualifying person under clause 2.3A(b). - b) Where an applicant or a member of his household owes rent arrears to a current or former landlord, at the time of the application or at any period during the application they will be placed in a Band E until such times as they provided evidence that the arrears have been cleared.
 Once confirmation has been received the application will be reassessed in line with the Bucks Home Choice Allocation Policy.